janetsco/kmodes-clustering/README.md

 # kmodes-clustering
-How to perform kmodes clustering of mixed variable types utilizing the clustMixType package
+How to perform k-prototypes clustering of mixed variable types utilizing the clustMixType package